FFuenzalid/scripted_nmap/README.md

 and xml with all ip's with a service detected by masscan and a txt file that contains vulnerabilities asociated to every service founded

+## Disclaimer

+The use of this tool is at the user's own risk.
+We will not be liable for any damages or harm that may occur as a result of the use of the tool.
+The user is solely responsible for ensuring that their use of the tool complies with all applicable laws and regulations.
+We will not be responsible for any breach of laws and regulations by the user.

+Use it with caution.

 ---------------------------------------------------------------------
 by ffuenzalid